Home chevron_right Trails chevron_right Continental Divide National Scenic Trail

 Continental Divide National Scenic Trail trail guide

-The Continental Divide National Scenic Trail is a 4,988-km point-to-point trail in the United States, following the Rocky Mountains from Mexico to Canada and gaining roughly 50,000 m of cumulative elevation over five months.
-Rated expert, it is the wildest and most remote of America's three great long-distance trails, peaking at 4,352 m on Grays Peak.
+The Continental Divide National Scenic Trail is a 4,988 km point-to-point trail in the United States, climbing roughly 137,000 m of cumulative elevation over about 150 days.
+Rated expert, it follows the Rocky Mountain crest from the Mexican border to Canada across five states, making it the wildest and most remote of America's three long-distance Triple Crown trails.

 About the Continental Divide National Scenic Trail